medianetlab/OuluLabs/README.md

 ### Create the client VM

 Create the VM that will be used as a client node for the demo 5G slices.
-On the OpenStack dashboard, go to the __Project/Instances__ window and click the __Launch Instance__ button located on the top-right corner.
+On the OpenStack dashboard, go to the __Project/Instances__ window and click the __Launch Instance__ button located in the top-right corner.

 ![OpenStack Home Page](images/openstack2.PNG)